emacs-mirror/emacs/mps/manual/source/topic/telemetry.rst

 -----------------------------

 The MPS writes the telemetry stream in an encoded form for speed.
-It can be decoded using the ``eventcnv`` program, which takes the following arguments:
+It can be decoded using the ``eventcnv`` program, which prints (to standard output) a representation of each event in the stream.

+``eventcnv`` takes the following arguments:

 .. program:: eventcnv